Dennis Moore (politician): Budget, spending, and taxes

 In 2005–2006, Representative Moore supported the interests of Citizens for Tax Justice, an organization supporting fair taxes for middle and low-income families and the closing of corporate tax loopholes, 83% of the time.

 In 2007, the National Taxpayers Union, an organization favoring a flat tax or a national sales tax, gave Representative Moore its rating of F for his 4% rating.
 The NTU explains "A score significantly below average qualifies for a grade of 'F.' This failing grade places the Member into the 'Big Spender' category."
-Representative Moore did not supported the agenda of the National Tax Limitation Committee and was given their rating of 0 percent in 2007–2008.
+Representative Moore did not support the agenda of the National Tax Limitation Committee and was given a rating of 0 percent in 2007–2008.

 National security

 In 2007–2008 the Center for Security Policy, a Washington, D.C. think tank that focuses on national security issues, gave Representative Moore a rating of 25%.
 Their Congressional Scorecard cites Representative Moore for voting against the CSP position on 18 of 24 key votes.
-Specifically, Rep. Moore voted to limit Iraq war funding, limit surveillance to FISA guidelines, and voted against Missile Defense funding.
+Specifically, Rep. Moore voted to limit Iraq war funding, limit surveillance to FISA guidelines, and vote against Missile Defense funding.